 WHAT IS TRADITIONAL THAI FOOD?

-Surprisingly, chili pepper – one of the most important ingredients in Thai cuisine – isn’t native to Thailand.
+Surprisingly, chili pepper – one of the most important ingredients in Thai food – isn’t native to Thailand.
 It’s originally from the Americas and was introduced to Thailand by the Portuguese and Spanish.

 Thai cuisine is a broad term used to describe seven subsidiary variations.
 The first six are characterized by region – Northern (Lanna), Northeastern (Isan), Eastern, Southern, Central Plain, and Bangkok – while the seventh pertains to Thai royal cuisine.

-This confluence of cultural and culinary influences is part of what makes Thai cuisine so appealing.
+This confluence of cultural and culinary influences is part of what makes Thai food so appealing.

-A list of 45 Thai dishes can be daunting to go through so I’ve organized them by category below.
+A list of 45 dishes can be daunting to go through so I’ve organized this Thai food guide by category.
 Click on a link to jump to any section.

 SALADS / SOUPS / STARTERS